 Bottom line, this feature will be an excellent addition for those who are active and those who want to be more visible on LinkedIn with their content

 LinkedIn says, “you can add hashtags to indicate what topics you post about the most — for example, #design or #mentorship.
 It will move your Featured and Activity sections to the top of your Profile to more prominently display your content, and change the “Connect” button to “Follow,” to help you engage your community and build a following.”

 How do you get or turn on creator mode?

 There are a couple of indicators to gaining access to this feature.
-First check to see if it is on your profile now by looking at your dashboard.
+First, check to see if you see the feature on your profile now by looking at your dashboard.
+(See image below)

 To turn on creator mode:

 - Click the Me icon at the top of your LinkedIn homepage.